 IT staff can save considerable time and effort by enabling employees to use their existing Windows credentials for accessing company web apps, third-party software systems and services, and help desk calls regarding password resets being reduced.
 At the same time, IT professionals focus on more complex issues requiring greater attention to detail.

 ADFS offers many advantages, yet it can be challenging to deploy and manage.
-An implementation may involve technical skills that exceed what the average IT administrator may possess and also requires significant investments such as licenses and servers to support it; additionally, there may be ongoing maintenance expenses, including the purchase of secure sockets layer certificates (SSL).
+An implementation may involve technical skills that exceed what the average IT administrator may possess and also require significant investments such as licenses and servers to support it; additionally, there may be ongoing maintenance expenses, including the purchase of secure sockets layer certificates (SSL).

 How does ADFS work?